extremeshok/clamav-unofficial-sigs/README.md

 -r, --remove-script     Remove the clamav-unofficial-sigs script and all of
         its associated files and databases from the system

--s, --test-database     Clamscan integrity test a specific database file
+-t, --test-database     Clamscan integrity test a specific database file
         eg: '-s filename.ext' (do not include file path)

--t, --output-triggered  If HAM directory scanning is enabled in the script's
+-o, --output-triggered  If HAM directory scanning is enabled in the script's
         configuration file, then output names of any third-party signatures that triggered during the HAM directory scan